Lokesh-DataScience/Data-Analyst-Expert-Bot/README.md

 - **To analyze an image:** Upload a jpg, jpeg, or png file and enter your question.
 The bot will analyze the image and respond.
 - **To analyze a CSV:** Upload a CSV file and ask a question about its content.
 The bot will use the CSV data as context for its answer.
 - **To analyze a PDF:** Upload a PDF file and ask a question about its content.
 The bot will use the PDF text as context for its answer.
+- **To generate a SQL query:** Go to the **🛠️ SQL Query Generator** tab.
+Paste your schema (or upload a CSV to auto-detect columns), select your database type and query type, describe what you want in plain English, and click **⚡ Generate SQL Query**.
+The bot returns a ready-to-run query, a plain English explanation, and optimization suggestions you can download as a `.sql` file.
 - **Note:** You can upload up to 3 images every 6 hours.
 If you reach the limit, you can still ask text questions.
 - **Resume conversations:** Select any recent chat from the sidebar to continue where you left off.